 Below are the tutorials for creating your own craft-themed valentines.
 My valentines are small, measuring 3″ x 3″.
 Don’t forget to grab the free template to help you get started!

 Supplies Needed for Craft and Sewing Valentines

-- Template from my Resource Library (printed twice – once on cardstock and once on regular printer paper)
+- Printed twice – once on cardstock and once on regular printer paper

 - Cards – I used 3″ square cards from Park Lane I found at Joann Fabrics